iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 via something called Approximate Dynamic Programming or Reinforcement Learning.
 But this is a story for another night...

+Dynamic Programming consists of solving the Bellman Equation, and, as with all famous equations, there are many different approaches to solve it.
+In the following sections we will explore the main ones.
+Which to choose will depend on the problem and hardware at hand.

 ### Value Iteration

 From the previous discussion,